 The skill becomes second nature, and things that you originally had to consciously focus on, you now do automatically.

 I haven’t yet reached this stage socially nor with women, but with persistence, I know that I’ll get there.

 One thing that I’ve learned is that this process takes time and can get frustrating, which is why it’s important to focus less on the outcome of each interaction, and more on celebrating the small successes while enjoying the journey.

 Something else I’ve learned through this process is that getting from incompetence to competence requires massive and consistent action, especially to reach the stage of unconscious competence or second nature.
 How much effort you need to put in to get there is dependent on how low of a point you are starting out at, and how important making this change is to you.

 People might tell you that “you’re trying too hard,” but don’t let their words discourage you.
 Most likely, they can’t relate to your situation and don’t know what it’s like to be in your shoes, so they aren’t in a good position to be offering advice or criticism.
 It’s best to just let their discouragements go in one ear and out the other.
 If you’re struggling with this, then check out our article on how to eliminate negative influences from your life.

 The more consistent action you take, the quicker you will improve, plain and simple.
 Think of it as pushing a boulder up a hill.
 You have to work hard to get to the top, but things will get easier once you pass the peak.
 While working up to that point, any lapse in social activity will make it easy to fall back down the hill, so even when it gets tough, keep pushing!

-From my experience, progress in developing game is directly proportional to how much effort a person puts into it.
-Go out consistently, even when you don’t feel like it, and you’ll notice significant improvements, but lose focus and you’ll regress.
+From my experience, progress in developing social and dating skills is directly proportional to how much effort you put into it.
+Go out consistently, even when you don’t feel like it, and you’ll start to build momentum and motivation, and start noticing significant improvements.